2 Subtotal Gastrectomy Nursing Care Plan

 Nursing Diagnosis

-• The client will be free of signs of malnutrition.
+• The client will verbalize understanding of functional changes.

 Peristalsis can be expected to return about the third postoperative day, signaling readiness to resume oral intake.